Azure Azure Arc Azure PowerShell Hybrid Cloud

 Azure PowerShell script

-If you are not running the script from Cloud Shell, don’t forget to sign in with the Connect-AzAccount cmdlet to connect your Azure account.
-And if you are using multiple Azure subscriptions, select the proper subscription with the Set-AzContext cmdlet before running the script.
+If you are not running the script from Cloud Shell, make sure to sign in using the Connect-AzAccount cmdlet to connect your Azure account.

 <#